MMSB-MOBI/pyproteinsExt/README.md

 * the **master sequence** object
 * the **current sequence** object

-Returned object is a MSA of at least one sequence (the master)
+Returned object is a MSA of at least one sequence (the master).

+An optional named *masterIndex* can be pass to use an alternative sequence as reference.

 ```python